PDC8/EventPlanner/README.md

 # EventRight

 Created a simple Eventbrite clone using Go as the backend, SQLite as the database, and HTML, CSS, and JavaScript as the frontend.
+Implemented data tracking via Google Analytics.

 Developed using Agile/Scrum principles learned in class.